NullMeDev/KagamiMe/docs/google-api-setup.md

-# Google Fact Check Tools API Setup Guide
+# Google API Setup Guide for KagamiMe

-## 🌐 Setting up Google Fact Check Tools API for KagamiMe
+## 🌐 Using Google Fact Check Tools API with KagamiMe

+This guide explains how to set up Google Fact Check Tools API access using a simple API key approach (no OAuth required).

 ### Step 1: Google Cloud Console Setup